Football in Australia

-Football in Australia refers to numerous codes which each have major shares of the mainstream sports market, media, broadcasting, professional athletes, financial performance and grassroots participation: Australian rules football, rugby league, rugby union and soccer (known in many other countries as "football").
-There are four pre-eminent professional football competitions played in Australia: the Australian Football League (Australian football), the National Rugby League (rugby league), Super Rugby (rugby union) and the A-League (soccer).
-Rugby League is the most watched sport in Australia based on television viewership, however, Australian football attracts larger live attendances.
-In the states of New South Wales and Queensland, rugby football (including league and union) is overall the most watched and receives the most media coverage, especially the Rugby League State of Origin contested between the two states referred to as "Australian sport's greatest rivalry".
-In recent times, there has been an increase in popularity in Australian football and corresponding decrease in popularity of Rugby union in New South Wales and Queensland.
+Football in Australia refers to numerous football codes which each have major shares of the mainstream sports market, media, broadcasting, professional athletes, financial performance and grassroots participation: Australian rules football, rugby league, rugby union and soccer (known in many other countries as "football").
+There are four pre-eminent professional football competitions played in Australia: the Australian Football League (Australian rules), the National Rugby League (rugby league), Super Rugby (rugby union) and the A-League (soccer).
+Rugby league is the most watched sport in Australia based on television viewership, however, Australian rules football attracts larger live attendances.
+In the states of New South Wales and Queensland, rugby football (league and union) is overall the most watched and receives the most media coverage, especially the Rugby League State of Origin contested between the two states referred to as "Australian sport's greatest rivalry".
+In recent times, there has been an increase in popularity in Australian rules and corresponding decrease in popularity of rugby union in New South Wales and Queensland.
 Soccer, while extending its lead in participation rate, particularly in the large cities, and improving its performance at the FIFA World Cup and at the FIFA Women's World Cup, continues to attract the overall lowest attendance, as well as media and public interest, of the four codes.

 In Australia, it is not unusual for football fans to follow or play more than one code of football and spectate major events from multiple different codes, though strong lifelong allegiances are evident in some where football cultures are most ingrained.
 Immigration to Australia and internal migration have had a significant effect on football followings in parts of Australia, and even have an influence on where Australians move.